Kale-23/Qiime2_Microbiome_Analysis/README.md

 <details> <summary><H3> Diversity Analysis </H3></summary>

 Tools Used:
+   - feature-table filter-samples
+      - filters samples based on input
+      - here is used to get rid of donors because we just want to compare treatment vs control
    - diversity core-metrics-phylogenetic
       - produces alpha and beta diversity metrics and visualizations
       - sampling depth determined from data2 table output